mcjars/pterodactyl-yolks/README.md

 # pterodactyl-yolks - MCJars Java Docker Images

-pterodactyl-yolks is a collection of Docker images for use with Pterodactyl Panel.
-These images are built on top of the official Docker images for Java, but with a few modifications to make them more suitable for use with the Official [Version Changer for Pterodactyl](https://www.sourcexchange.net/products/version-changer) addon.
-(Egg can be found in the root of this repository under `egg-java-minecraft.json`)
+`pterodactyl-yolks` is a collection of Docker images for use with Pterodactyl Panel.
+These images are built on top of the official Docker images for Java, but with a few modifications to make them more suitable for use with the Official [Minecraft Version Changer for Pterodactyl](https://www.sourcexchange.net/products/version-changer) addon.
+(The Egg can be found in the root of this repository under `egg-java-minecraft.json`, not compatible with pelican)

 ## Available Images